nishthavarlani-0104/Git-Practice/README.md

+\---

 \## 🎯 Purpose

-This repository was created to practice Git commands and understand version control concepts.
+This repository was created to practice Git commands and understand version control concepts through hands-on exercises.

+\---

+\## 🛠️ Technologies Used

+\- Git

+\- GitHub

+\- HTML

+\---